Here are 3 ways advanced Pinterest marketing strategies can super focus your blogging efforts, save time and supercharge your traffic.

 Let's start with the increasing repins and and domain pins in Pinterest.
 That top number (holy buckets) shows that some of my pins got a whole lot of attention!
 That is because I am sharing A LOT MORE relevant pins to my boards.
 BUT that is not my website.

 My website got 107 more pins than average after using Tailwind last week which is nothing to sneeze at!
 Just to let you know, this is continuing to grow (I have 162 more pins in the last rolling average so that wasn't a fluke!)

 Pinterst Website Stats

 I can hear my blogger friends who hate Pinterest now, “all that is great but does all that sharing mean anything at all to website views?”

 Here are my Google Analytics for that “Find Local Followers” blog post.
-It is a super good post that had NEVER had any traction at all on Pinterest, but after adding it to the tribes it is definitely heading in the right direction now!
+It is a super good post that had NEVER had any traction at all on Pinterest, but after adding it to the communities it is definitely heading in the right direction now!

 I KNOW!
 8 shares is nothing to write home about, but this EXACTLY the same as hitting some of those long tail keywords on your website that accumulate into thousands of hits a month!